lobodpav/grunt-spawn-pipe/README.md

 # Intro

 You have a long running app and you want its output to be processed by another utility.
-For example, if your Node.js app uses Bunyan for logging, you surely want the output to be pretty-printed.
+For example, your Node.js app uses Bunyan for logging, you want the output to be pretty-printed.
 I.e. to pipe the output of your app to Bunyan.

 Existing Grunt plugins use two approaches: